 The sophisticated Hotel Lungarno belongs to the Lungarno Collection, owned by the Florence-based Ferragamo family.
-Every bit as stylish as the Ferragamo fashion brand, Hotel Lungarno is set in a historic townhouse on the left bank of the Arno River, between Ponte Vecchio and Ponte Santa Trinita, and within walking distance of all of the wonders of this glorious Renaissance city.
-It’s the Arno which provides the inspiration for much of the hotel’s décor, with nautical elements subtly incorporated into the fabric of the hotel evoking the feel of an elegant cruise liner, albeit it one with a vast collection of art, including prints by Picasso, Cocteau and Antonio Bueno and black and white fashion photographs from the 1940s and 50s.
+Every bit as stylish as the Salvatore Ferragamo fashion brand, Hotel Lungarno is set in a historic townhouse on the left bank of the Arno River, between Ponte Vecchio and Ponte Santa Trinita, and within walking distance of all of the wonders of this glorious Renaissance city.
+It’s the River Arno which provides the inspiration for much of the hotel’s décor, with nautical elements subtly incorporated into the fabric of the hotel evoking the feel of an elegant cruise liner, albeit it one with a vast collection of art, including prints by Picasso, Cocteau and Antonio Bueno and black and white fashion photographs from the 1940s and 50s.
 There’s no spa, pool or gym, but in-room treatments can be arranged and yoga mats provided – and if you fancy seeing Florence on two wheels, bicycles are available to hire.

-- Urban river rafting on the Arno
+- Slow the pace with some urban river rafting on the Arno

 - Immerse yourself in haute couture at the nearby Salvatore Ferragamo museum

 - Arrange a visit to the historic atelier of Florentine jewellers Frantelli Piccini

 - Hop on a bike to explore the city's atmospheric streets from a different perspective